Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `access_token_request_header` (String) This parameter tells the name of the header where to look for the access token.
 - `access_token_scopes_claim` (List of String) Specify the claim in an access token to verify against values of `config.access_token_scopes_required`.
 - `access_token_scopes_required` (List of String) Specify the required values (or scopes) that are checked by a claim specified by `config.access_token_scopes_claim`.
 - `access_token_signing_algorithm` (String) When this plugin sets the upstream header as specified with `config.access_token_upstream_header`, re-signs the original access token using the private keys of the JWT Signer plugin.
 Specify the algorithm that is used to sign the token.
-The `config.access_token_issuer` specifies which `keyset` is used to sign the new token issued by Kong using the specified signing algorithm. must be one of ["HS256", "HS384", "HS512", "RS256", "RS512", "ES256", "ES384", "ES512", "PS256", "PS384", "PS512", "EdDSA"]
+The `config.access_token_issuer` specifies which `keyset` is used to sign the new token issued by Kong using the specified signing algorithm. must be one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]
 - `access_token_upstream_header` (String) Removes the `config.access_token_request_header` from the request after reading its value.
 With `config.access_token_upstream_header`, you can specify the upstream header where the plugin adds the Kong signed token.
 If you don't specify a value, such as use `null` or `""` (empty string), the plugin does not even try to sign or re-sign the token.
 - `access_token_upstream_leeway` (Number) If you want to add or subtract (using a negative value) expiry time (in seconds) of the original access token, you can specify a value that is added to the original access token's `exp` claim.
 - `add_access_token_claims` (Map of String) Add customized claims if they are not present yet.
 Value can be a regular or JSON string; if JSON, decoded data is used as the claim's value.